Teacher Resume Example (2026)

 Passionate about education and helping kids succeed.

-Implemented differentiated reading groups using Fountas & Pinnell benchmarks, advancing 85% of students by at least two reading levels per year.
+Differentiated reading groups using Fountas & Pinnell benchmarks, advancing 85% of students by at least two reading levels per year.

 Responsible for managing the classroom.